EGO-Tech/starbase-ship-welder/website/docs/body-section/modules/hull.md

 # Hull Modules

-Basic modules consist of module that cover the main body with plates.
+Basic modules consist of modules that cover the main body with plates.

 ## Top/Bottom Cover Modules